ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 And `myModuleVersion` must be the same as the corresponding e3 wrapper module's version.

-Following e3 wrappers, use DKMS kernel modules, can be used as reference:
+The following e3 wrappers use DKMS kernel modules and can be used as a reference:

 https://gitlab.esss.lu.se/e3/wrappers/ts/e3-mrfioc2
 https://gitlab.esss.lu.se/e3/wrappers/rf/e3-sis8300drv